MicrosoftDocs/data-api-builder-docs/data-api-builder/rest.md

 ### For example:

-Here’s how this could look in an HTTP file with various approaches:
+Here’s how a call would look:

 ```http
 ### Retrieve a book by a single primary key